ssjon/johnrespo/README.md

 # johnrespo
-this is my new respository
+this is my java respository... it contains various types of java programs..